 And the link remained significant even after the researchers controlled for socioeconomic variables, like parental education level and occupation.

 This doesn’t prove that infant-directed speech helps babies learn speech sounds.
-It’s possible that some unidentified factor—like a genetically-based talent for both speaking and perceiving speech sounds--explains the link between maternal speech clarity and infant speech perception.
+It’s possible that some unidentified factor--like an inherited aptitude for both speaking and perceiving speech sounds--explains the link between maternal speech clarity and infant speech perception.

 One experiment using playbacks of computer-synthesized speech found that infants under 4 months of age could detect a change in the 2nd syllable of a 3-syllable utterance only when the 2nd syllable was spoken in speech that simulated the high pitch, intensity, and stretched-out pronunciation of baby talk (Karzon 1985).